carpeliam/at-journal-2024/src/entries/at-day-40-jenny-knob-shelter-to-woods-hole-hostel.md

 I ate so much I pooped twice
 Tired day, lots of rocks at the end
 Played codenames, came from behind to win
-Today was Mother s Day, called mom
+Today was Mother's Day, called mom